Quick Answer

 Cost by Project Type

-Renovation costs vary significantly based on project scope, finish quality, and structural complexity.
-The ranges below represent typical GTA pricing in 2026, with low-end figures reflecting builder-grade finishes and straightforward layouts, mid-range representing quality materials with some custom elements, and high-end incorporating premium finishes, complex layouts, or structural modifications.
-Kitchen renovations show the widest range due to variables like cabinetry quality, appliance selection, and whether structural walls are relocated.
+Renovation costs vary based on project scope, finish quality, and structural complexity.
+Low-end figures reflect builder-grade finishes and straightforward layouts, mid-range represents quality materials with some custom elements, and high-end incorporates premium finishes, complex layouts, or structural modifications.

-Basement renovations typically cost less per square foot than above-grade spaces, though legal secondary suites requiring separate entries and systems will trend toward higher ranges.
-Garden suites (laneway houses) reflect complete new construction costs and must comply with OBC Part 9 housing standards, including foundation, mechanical systems, and separate utility connections.
+Garden suites reflect complete new construction costs and must comply with OBC Part 9 housing standards, including foundation, mechanical systems, and separate utility connections.

 | Project Type | Low Range | Mid Range | High Range |